Learning

 Our Teachers

 Linda Ninio is a graduate from the Zurich University of Teacher Education (Pädagogische Hochschule Zürich).
-She worked as a primary school teacher in various schools in Switzerland.
+She worked as a primary school teacher in various schools in Switzerland before joining the Swiss School Beijing in 2020.
 She lived in Beijing previously and can speak basic Mandarin, in addition to being fluent in German, English and French.
+Linda Ninio is also the School Principal of the Swiss School Beijing.

 Rahel Sutter holds a Bachelor in Primary Education from the Thurgau University of Teacher Education (Pädagogische Hochschule Thurgau) and worked as a primary school teacher in various schools in Switzerland.
 She is fluent in German, English and French and has a good conversational level in Mandarin.